OfentseRabuthu/se-assignment-1-setting-up-your-developer-environment-OfentseRabuthu/README.md

    1.Check System Requirements

-   Before downloading Windows 11, ensure your system meets the following requirements:
+   Before downloading Windows 11, ensure your system meets the following requirements :
       - Processor: 1 GHz or faster with 2 or more cores on a compatible 64-bit processor.
       - RAM: 4 GB or more.
       - Storage: 64 GB or more.